yejinaCodes/WMS-project/README.md

 # Retrospect

-The objective of the project is to understand warehouse management system and develop core functions of wms.
+The objective of this project is to understand warehouse management system and develop core operations of wms.
+The key operations are as follows:

 1. User registration and login system
 3. Purchase order request system
 4. Stock request system